hantera-io/hantera.integration.voyado.engage/README.md

   The reactor component is responsible for exporting invoices for commerce-based targeting

+- `/test_flow.http`

+  A test flow that can be used to trigger exports.

 ## Getting started

 The code contains mapping for standard features and should work out-of-the-box.
 To quickly get started, start by editing `config.h_manifest.yaml` and apply it to your installation using [Hantera CLI](https://developer.hantera.io/learn/hantera-cli/):